hqcasanova/picoSlides/README.md

 - **Self-contained**: doesn't require loading any additional CSS or image file.
 All navigation icons are CSS shapes.
 - **Multi-language**: all displayed text can be customised.

 *Please note that neither Lazy Load nor Holder are required.
 In fact, if the relative `width` of the slides' container is set on page load and the aspect ratio is known, a better alternative to Holder would be [CSS proportional resizing](http://wellcaffeinated.net/articles/2012/12/10/very-simple-css-only-proportional-resizing-of-elements/).
-That's precisely the technique used on the [project page](http://hqcasanova.github.io/picoSlides/):
+That's precisely the technique used on the [demo page](http://hqcasanova.github.io/picoSlides/):

 ```css
 body > span {